l3p-cv/lost/docs/docs/frontend_development/style_guide.md

 # Style Guide

-To maintain a consistent UI (and therfore UX), this style guide provides developers with paradigms and instrictions to work with.
+To maintain a consistent UI (and therfore UX), this style guide provides developers with paradigms and instructions to work with.
 These guidelines are to be respected when making changes to the UI.

 ## Tables